 Certain varieties, such as basalt and granite, offer better properties, such as compressive solid strength and durability, and are thus used in big construction projects.

-However, some stones, such as gneiss, are acceptable for small construction activities due to their properties (such as poor compressive strength and the presence of toxic elements in their constituents).
+However, some stones, such as gneiss, are acceptable for small construction activities due to their properties (such as poor compressive strength and toxic elements in their constituents).

-As a result, stones are employed as a building material and a decorative element.
-So, please read on as we discuss some of the different types of stones.
+Stones are employed as building materials and decorative elements.
+Please read on as we discuss some of the different types of stones.

 1. Basalt

-Basalt stone, sometimes called traps, is widely utilized in road building, concrete manufacture, and rubble masonry for bridge piers, river walls, and dams.
+Basalt stone, sometimes called traps, is widely used in road construction, concrete manufacturing, and rubble masonry for bridge piers, river walls, and dams.

 Furthermore, Basalt is weather-resistant, moisture-resistant, extremely hard, and challenging to fashion into refined shapes.
 Basalt ranges in color from dark gray to black.